rusd80/andersen-devops/README.md

 ### Why am I interested in this course?:

 1. I would improve my skills and knowledge in DevOps instruments and philosophy;
-2. Become an DevOps engineer is my goal;
+2. Become a DevOps engineer is my goal;
 3. It's cool, because Andersen is a top IT company.

 ### What do I expect from this course?: